Cardiac Lumps & Bumps

 Infectious endocarditis vegetations usually occur on the upstream side of the valve, which is the LV side of the aortic valve and the atrial side of the mitral and tricuspid valves.
 However, vegetations with elongated stalks can move back and forth to both sides of a valve, so it may be difficult to determine the origination site of the vegetation.
 Infectious vegetations vary in shape and size, but acute/subacute lesions should look “soft” or “jelly-like” and not be hyperechoic.

-The following apical5 view comes from a clinic patient with non-specific symptoms who had infectious endocarditis about 6 months after a TAVR procedure.
+The following apical5 view with a Sonosite Edge device comes from a clinic patient with non-specific symptoms who had infectious endocarditis about 6 months after a TAVR procedure.